 - In a large pot over medium-low heat cook the onion in the oil until they become translucent.

-- Add chicken stock and potatoes to the onions.
+- Add the water, chicken base, and potatoes to the onions.
 Cook over medium-high heat until the potatoes are fork tender, about 15 minutes.

 - Lower heat to medium-low and add the ham, dried basil, and pepper.
 Cook for 5 minutes.